rcgray/free-genai-bootcamp-2025/lang-portal/docs/API-Summary.md

 ### POST /api/activities
 Create a new activity.
-- **Request Body**: ActivityCreate schema with name, url, image_url, and description
+- **Request Body**: ActivityCreate schema with name, url, and description

 ### PUT /api/activities/{activity_id}
 Update an activity.